Combined authorities and combined county authorities: History

-In 2016, a combined authority was formed for the metropolitan county of the West Midlands; as a consequence, all former metropolitan counties are now covered by combined authorities.
-In 2016, the first combined authority to not cover a metropolitan county was formed.
-This was Tees Valley, which covers the area of the former county of Cleveland (now four unitary authorities in the ceremonial counties of Durham and North Yorkshire), together with the unitary authority of Darlington.
-Two further combined authorities which do not cover ceremonial counties or former metropolitan counties were formed in 2017: West of England, comprising Bristol and two of the three adjacent unitary authorities in Gloucestershire and Somerset, all of which had been within the former county of Avon; and Cambridgeshire and Peterborough.
+In 2016, a CA was formed for the West Midlands; as a consequence, all metropolitan counties are now covered by a CA. In 2016, the first CA to only cover non-metropolitan areas was formed.
+This was Tees Valley Combined Authority, which covers the area of the former county of Cleveland (now four unitary authorities in the ceremonial counties of Durham and North Yorkshire), together with the unitary authority of Darlington.
+Two further CAs in non-metropolitan areas were formed in 2017: West of England (comprising Bristol and two of the three adjacent unitary authorities in Gloucestershire and Somerset, all of which had been within the former county of Avon) and Cambridgeshire and Peterborough (comprising the ceremonial county of Cambridgeshire).

-In 2019 a single Yorkshire Combined Authority, dubbed "One Yorkshire" was proposed.
+In 2019 a single Yorkshire CA, dubbed "One Yorkshire", was proposed.
 The proposal had support from 18 of the 20 Yorkshire councils.
 Sheffield and Rotherham both preferred the South Yorkshire alternative while the Mayor of South Yorkshire, Dan Jarvis, also supported a One Yorkshire proposal.

-In 2020, it was reported that other combined authorities for non-metropolitan parts of the country – such as Cumbria, Lancashire, North Yorkshire, and Somerset – were under consideration, but the effect of the coronavirus pandemic on governance meant decisions were delayed until late 2021.
+In 2020, it was reported that CAs for more non-metropolitan parts of the country – such as Cumbria, Lancashire, North Yorkshire, and Somerset – were under consideration, but the effect of the coronavirus pandemic on governance meant decisions were delayed until late 2021.